Shippable/docs/sources/deploy/gke-state-env-vars.md

       versionName: master.7
 ```

-Now we should add this image as an IN to our runCLI job.
+Now we should add this image as an IN to our runSh job.

 ```
 jobs:
   - name: myCustomDeployment
-    type: runCLI
+    type: runSh
     steps:
       - IN: MyGkeConfig
       - IN: MyAppImage